cagov/engaged.ca.gov/scripts/README.md

 ## To prepare for new translations.
 1. Copy the records from site/_data/i18n.js into translation_table_contents.py
-2. If you haven't already install pandas (brew install pandas, or pip install pandas) `cd scripts`
+2. If you haven't already install necessary packages (one time only).
+    `cd scripts`
     `python3 -m venv ./venv`
     `source ./venv/bin/activate # note: this is useful https://github.com/Tarrasch/zsh-autoenv`
     `pip install -r requirements.txt`

+Note: If you are new to python, this document is helpful: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

 3. `python3 make_translations_spreadsheets.py`